-The nights are getting shorter and summer is a thing of the past, which can mean only one thing; the Christmas shopping period is upon us.
-To kick-start this festive season in style, businesses all over the UK (and the rest of the world) will be taking part in one of the most important events in the retail calendar – Black Friday.
+The nights are getting shorter and summer is a thing of the past, which can mean only one thing; the holiday shopping period is upon us.
+To kick-start this festive season in style, businesses all over the UK (and the rest of the world) will be taking part in one of the most important events in the retail calendar – Black Friday and we’ve prepared the ultimate ecommerce Black Friday guide for you to sell more during this period.

-Participating in Black Friday when you’re a small business owner can feel extremely overwhelming, particularly when some of the bigger retailers are offering huge discounts up to 70% off.
+Participating in Black Friday as a small business owner can feel extremely overwhelming, particularly when some of the bigger retailers are offering huge discounts.
 You may be wondering how you’ll ever compete with such extreme discounts when it’s just not feasible for your business.

 However, you shouldn’t let this deter you from taking part in the event.
-In 2017, EKM shop owners received on average a 60% increase in sales over the Black Friday trading period when compared to a normal weekend.
+EKM shop owners received on average a 60% increase in sales over the Black Friday trading period when compared to a normal weekend.
 Fortunately, there are numerous ways that smaller businesses can maximise their profits during the busiest period of the year, you just need to be prepared.
-In this article, we’ll talk everything Black Friday.
-We’ll explain exactly what this crazy event is, and we’ll give our top tips on remaining in the black this festive season.
+In this article, we’ll talk everything Black Friday related.
+We’ll explain exactly what this crazy event is, and offer some top tips on making the most of the festive season for your ecommerce business.

 What is Black Friday?